Neil Thomas Proto: Public service, private practice, teaching, and civic life

 While at the Justice Department (Appellate Section, Environment and Natural Resources Division), Proto litigated cases concerning public lands, environment, and Native Americans.
 He received the Department's Special Commendation Award for Outstanding Service and the Division's Award for Meritorious Service.
 In 1979, Proto returned to New Haven.
 In January 1980, he served as co-chair of the first Mayoral inauguration held at Yale University.
 The inauguration, held in Woolsey Hall, included the president of Yale, A. Bartlett Giamatti, and Connecticut Governor Ella T. Grasso.
 Proto wrote about the event in his book about Giamatti, Fearless: A. Bartlett Giamatti and the Battle for Fairness in America.
-He has also written about Giamatti and Pete Rose.
+He has also written articles and a podcast about Giamatti's decision as commissioner of Major League Baseball to banish Pete Rose.
 Proto was elected to the board of directors of the Long Wharf Theater, and served on the board of directors of the Shubert Theatre (New Haven).
 In 1981, Proto received the Distinguished Alumnus Award from Southern Connecticut State University.
 He had given the Commencement Address in 1976.

 In 1981, Proto returned to Washington, D.C., where he served as general counsel to President Jimmy Carter's Nuclear Safety Oversight Committee (NSOC).
 Proto also has written about the corporate and government failure to ensure nuclear safety.

 From 1983 to 1989, Proto entered private practice in New Haven.
 He represented the city and state in various constitutional and environmental litigation in Washington, D.C.; Connecticut; and New York.
 Proto was appointed a visiting lecturer at Yale College in 1988 and 1989, where he taught the history and law of nuclear power.